rdkcentral/firebolt-certification-app/docs/Reporting.md

 # FCA: Reporting

-FCA is pre-configured to generate detailed mochawesome JSON reports following the completion of [sanity tests](./Execution.md).
-This functionality not only provides users with immediate test results but also enables sending these reports to AWS or any other URL endpoint for further processing and analysis.
-Reporting needs will vary on a case-by-case basis and users have the flexibility to utilize the generated mochawesome report JSON in various ways, including transforming the JSON data into an HTML report.
+FCA is pre-configured to generate detailed mochawesome JSON reports following the completion of [sanity tests](./Execution.md#sanity).
+This functionality not only provides users with immediate test results.
+It also enables sending these reports to AWS or any other URL endpoint for further processing and analysis.
+Users have the flexibility to utilize the generated mochawesome report JSON in various ways, including transforming the JSON data into an HTML report.

 ## Table of Contents